JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-intellij-idea.md

     ![Configure a native application]({{ url_for('tutorial_img', filename='native/using-intellij-idea/native-new-project-intellij-2.png') }})

 Your project opens.
 By default, the wizard creates the necessary `main.kt` file with the code that prints "Hello, Kotlin/Native!" to the standard output.

-TODO: do we need that?
-Your `build.gradle.kts` file contains information about platforms (Windows, Linux, macOS).
+The `build.gradle.kts` file contains information about target platforms (Windows, Linux, macOS).

 ## Run the application